lkartvedt/jsgame/README.txt

 5. NOTE TO GRADER:
 	Images are being hosted on imgur.
 This compresses the images.
 The grader will need to have internet connection to play the game.
+	Diver2's uper bound is off by a few pixels.